zentyal/zentyal/docs/en/user/firewall.rst

 To configure a redirection, the following fields need to be specified:
-:guilabel:`interface` where the translation is to be made, the :guilabel:`original target` (this could be eBox, an IP address or an object), the :guilabel:`original destination port` (this could be *any*, a range of ports or a single port), the :guilabel:`protocol`, the :guilabel:`source` from where the connection is to be started (in a normal configuration, its value will be *any*), the :guilabel:`target IP address` and, finally, the :guilabel:`destination port`, where the target host is to receive the requests, which may or may not be the same as the original.
+:guilabel:`interface` where the translation is to be made, the :guilabel:`original destination` (this could be eBox, an IP address or an object), the :guilabel:`original destination port` (this could be *any*, a range of ports or a single port), the :guilabel:`protocol`, the :guilabel:`source` from where the connection is to be started (in a normal configuration, its value will be *any*), the :guilabel:`destination IP` and, finally, the :guilabel:`port`, where the target host is to receive the requests, which may or may not be the same as the original.
 There is also a optional field called :guilabel:`description` that is useful to add a comment describing the purpose of the rule.

 .. image:: images/firewall/07-redirection.png
    :scale: 70